I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 It is important to keep in mind that spirits aren't magical beings than can make things happen at will.
 Contacting the living is not an easy task.
 It takes a great deal of energy that not every soul can harness.
 Some are able to find their voice while others use up all of their strength placing the call, leaving them unable to produce discernible sound through the static.

 In the end, any contact is remarkable.
 For those who wait for a communication that never comes, don't despair, this is only the tip of the iceberg.
-They are around us all the time, whether we realize it or not.
+Disembodied souls are around us all the time, whether we realize it or not.

 Never To Part

-In the 1960s, Simma Lieberman had fallen head-over-heels for a free spirit named Johnny.
+In the 1960s, Sheila Goldstein* had fallen head-over-heels for a free spirit named Johnny.
 Warm and outgoing, he attracted attention like a magnet attracts steel.
-Everyone wanted to be close to him, but he only had eyes for Simma.
+Everyone wanted to be close to him, but he only had eyes for Sheila.

 As their relationship blossomed, the pair decided to share a home in California.
 They spoke often of their intention to marry when the time was right.
 Unfortunately, fate had other plans for the young lovers.

-Unable to shake the feeling that her boyfriend was in trouble, Simma tried calling him.
-Her apprehension continued to rise as the phone rang endlessly on the other end.
+Unable to shake the feeling that her boyfriend was in trouble, Sheila tried calling him back.
+Her apprehension continued to rise when no one picked up on the other end.